swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 If you have a counts matrix you can instead run the **scRNAseq Single Sample Processing Counts Matrix** workflow.

-1. Load your input files into galaxy.
+**Step 1** Load your input files into galaxy.
 The counts matrix is expected in a [matrix market](https://networkrepository.com/mtx-matrix-market-format.html) format, which consists of 3 files.
-It is a common format for single cell data, generated by tools like cellRanger or StarSOLO, and is often available for public datasets.
+It is a common format for single cell data, generated by tools like Cell Ranger or StarSOLO, and is often available for public datasets.
 Files may be gzipped (suffixed .gz), there is no need to uncompress them.

     * **matrix.mtx (.gz)** : A file with the number of counts per cell
     * **genes.tsv (.gz)** or **features.tsv (.gz)** : A file listing all the genes or features in the experiment